GerHobbelt/mupdf/docs/Notes/FAQ/Why do we have to build everything twice.md

-# Why do we have to build everything twice
+# Why do we have to build everything twice?